javimanotas/yin-yang-puzzle/README.md

 The solutions are generated using **Clingo** and the following restrictions:

   - Each unknown cell must be either white or black.
-  - Taking a representative cell (the minimum lexicographically) of one color you can reach any other cell of the same color or said in another way, the cells of the same color must be adjacents one to another.
+  - The cells of the same color must be connected to each other in a single group.
+  - Cannot have a 2x2 square of cells of the same color.

 Additionally, for efficiency purposes, the solver includes the following restrictions to reduce the search space:
-  - Cannot have a 2x2 square of cells of the same color.

   - Cannot have a 2x2 cross of cells of opposite colors.
-  - The count of changes of color pathing from the top-left corner to the bottom-right corner must be equal or less than 2.
+  - The count of changes of color, pathing the edge in a loop, must be equal or less than 2.
+This rule ensures that all cells of the same color that lay on the edge are connected through the edge.

 ## Usage